“Over time, high humidity levels can eat through your basement walls.”

 All in all, a simple and compact device.
 Ivation IVALDH70PW is a good dehumidifier if you have the ability to use the continuous gravity drainage via a hose.

 Up till now, we’ve talked about the bigger 50-pint and 70-pint dehumidifiers.
-TOSOT GDN30AZ-A3EBA2C is the best smallest 30-pint dehumidifier and that’s saying a lot.
+TOSOT GDN30AZ-A3EBA2C is the best smallest 30-pint dehumidifier, and that’s saying a lot.
+It’s most appropriate for small basements.

-The sheer energy-efficiency value is 1.90.
-That’s even better than the best 70-pint dehumidifiers in 2020.
-Coupled with a small device, you’re looking at a really small bump to your average electricity bill.
+The sheer energy efficiency value is 1.90.
+That’s even better than the best 70-pint basement dehumidifiers in 2023.
+Coupled with a small device, you’re looking at a tiny bump to your average electricity bill.

-The advantage of a small dehumidifier are also low 52/50/48 dB for maximum, medium, and low noise levels:
+The advantage of a small dehumidifier for a small basement is also low 52/50/48 dB for maximum, medium, and low noise levels:

 The bucket size of the Tosot GDN30AZ-A3EBA2C is only 1.0 gallons.
-That would in fact be a problem if this was a big 70-pint device.
-However, the small Tosot dehumidifier, this is a perfect bucket size.
-You can, of course, also attach a hose and use gravity to remove the water out of the small dehumidifier.
+That would, in fact, be a problem if this was a big 70-pint device.
+However, the small Tosot dehumidifier is a perfect bucket size.
+Of course, you can also attach a hose and use gravity to remove the water out of the small dehumidifier.

-The airflow is also smaller; only 106 CFM.
+The airflow is also smaller, only 106 CFM.
 Well, that ‘only’ if this would be a 70-pint dehumidifier.
-With the 30-pint dehumidifier, 106 cubic meters per hour of dehumidified air is a very good specification.
+With the 30-pint dehumidifier, 106 cubic meters per hour of dehumidified air is an outstanding specification.

 All in all, if you’re looking for a small dehumidifier to remove a bit of humidity out of your air, the Tosot GDN30AZ-A3EBA2C is the perfect little choice.